staples-sparx/StaplesLabs.github.io/who-we-are.md

-  help our colleagues, by sharing information openly and proactively, by getting frequent & direct feedback from our peers, by leveraging pair-programming when appropriate, by taking our role in coaching other very seriously, and also with a bias for colocation and in-person communication.
+  help our colleagues, by sharing information openly and proactively, by getting frequent & direct feedback from our peers, by leveraging pair-programming when appropriate, by taking our role in coaching other people very seriously, and also with a bias for colocation and in-person communication.

 Finally, the last thing that makes SparX is a great place to seek